1990 Illinois elections

 Elections were held in Illinois on Tuesday, November 6, 1990.
-Primaries were held on March 20, 1990.
+The primary elections were held on March 20, 1990.

 All statewide offices saw their incumbents forgo seeking reelection.
 However, no statewide office saw a change in party composition, with Republicans retaining the governorship and lieutenant governorship in their joint election, as well as the office of Secretary of State, and Democrats retaining the offices of Attorney General, Comptroller, and Treasurer.

 Democrats retained their control of both chambers of the Illinois General Assembly.

 Election information

 1990 was a midterm election year in the United States.

 Turnout

 For the primaries, turnout was 32.62%, with 1,962,284 ballots cast (with 1,123,972 Democratic ballots, 805,381 Republican ballots, 525 Illinois Solidarity, 21 Independent Progressive, and 32,385 nonpartisan ballots cast).

 For the general election, turnout was 56.71%, with 3,420,720 ballots cast.

 Straight-ticket voting

 Illinois had a straight-ticket voting option in 1990.